Launch files

 Navigate into the directory:

-In the root directory, you’ll find a peppy_launcher.json5 file.
+In the examples/ directory, you’ll find a launcher file for each language.
 Opening it reveals the following structure:

 deploymentsarray - Each deployment requires a